bingyuzhang/bingyu/research-en.md

  - Almost mathematics, Persistence module and Tamarkin category.
 Joint with Tatsuki kuwagaki, in preparation.

  - $S^1$-action on the Hochschild homology of the Tamarkin Category.
-Joint with Bingyu Zhang, in preparation.
+Joint with Wenyuan Li, in preparation.

  - Non-linear microlocal cut-off functors.
 Preprint. [arXiv](https://arxiv.org/abs/2406.02725).